 Exploring such functional relationships across a parametric range can also shed light on theoretical disputes.
-For example, when examined at only a single point on a function, social release can be interpreted either in terms of social reward (response-contingent access to social interaction) or in terms of empathy (acting out of concern for the other rat): both accounts make the same prediction, namely, that door opening will occur.
-The accounts begin to differ, however, as behavior is examined across a parametric range of conditions.
-For example, in procedures similar to those used here, Vanderhooft et al. (In press) established social release in rats.
-The price of social release (number of responses to produce it) was then systematically increased across sessions, generating demand functions.
-Overall, the functions (27 in all) were well described by the Hursh and Silberberg (2008, 2017) essential value model (96% VAF), a model that has proven useful in quantifying the value of numerous other rewards, including food, water, drugs (refs).
+For example, when examined at only a single point on a function, social release can be interpreted either in terms of social reward (response-contingent access to social interaction) or in terms of empathy (acting out of concern for the other rat): both accounts make the same prediction that door opening will occur.
+The accounts begin to differ, however, as behavior is examined as other experimental parameters change.
+For example, in procedures similar to those used here, Vanderhooft et al. (in press) first trained social release in rats, then increased the price of social release (number of responses to produce it) systematically increased across sessions, generating demand functions.
+Overall, the functions (27 in all) were well described by the Hursh and Silberberg (2008, 2017) essential value model (96% variance accounted for), a model that has proven useful in quantifying the value of numerous other rewards, including food, water, drugs (refs).
 In other words, these functions were predictable, with a high degree of quantitative precision, on the basis of social reward functions.
 It is less clear, however, what, if anything, an empathy account would have to say about these data: it makes no obvious predictions about how empathy is affected by price – or other variables known to affect reward value (e.g., magnitude, delay, or probability) about which social reward makes clear and testable predictions.
 And if predictions could be derived from an empathy account (e.g., by assuming that empathy mirrors social reward functions), they would be indistinguishable from the more parsimonious social reward account, and would therefore add little to the explanation.
 This is not to deny the importance of empathy as a topic worthy of scientific study; it is, rather, to demand more stringent tests of it, especially in domains in which simpler explanations already exist.

+Acknowledgements

+Funding:

+References

+Carpenter B, Gelman A, Hoffman MD, Daniel L, Goodrich B, Betancourt M, Brubaker MA, Guo J, Li P, Riddell A. (2017).
+Stan: A probabilistic programming language.
+Journal of Statistical Software, 76, 1-32.

+Clutton-Brock T. (2009).
+Cooperation between non-kin in animal societies.
+Nature, 462, 51-59.

+Gelman A, Carlin JB, Stern HS, Dunson DB, Vehtari A, Rubin DB.
+(2014).
+Bayesian Data Analysis, Third Edition.
+Boca Raton, FL, USA: CRC Press.